totorodev0032/totorodev0032/README.md

 #### 🔭 I’m currently working on

 * Web Platform for CodeAsylums, Bengaluru
-* Android Platform for MyDoctor app for Excain LLP.
+* Android Platform for MyDoctor app at Excain LLP.

 #### 💬 Ask me about